biotaphy/tutorials/_sources/tutorial/data_wrangle_occurrence.rst.txt

 When running wranglers on an occurrence data set, wranglers are applied in the order that they are listed in the wrangler config file.

-Note that some wranglers (MinimumPointsWrangler, UniqueLocalitiesFilter) assess the counts over the entire file/dataset, not subsets within a file.
-So if wrangling an occurrence record file that contains multiple groups of records, the wrangler will not assess the minimum number of points or unique localities for each group, it will do that for the dataset as a whole.
-This is not recommended.

 Currently, wrangler_type names correspond to the wrangler class `name` attribute in this module's files.
 Each wrangler's parameters correspond to the constructor arguments for that wrangler.

+**Note** that two wranglers (MinimumPointsWrangler, UniqueLocalitiesFilter) assess a set of points, not individual points.
+The set of points is defined by consecutive points with the same species key in a file/dataset.
+If points for a single species are not in a single file, or grouped in a file, these wranglers will not work as intended.
+These wranglers should be used when running `split_occurrence_data` or `wrangle_occurrence_data` only with input data grouped by species.

 AcceptedNameOccurrenceWrangler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^